How to Get Approved for a Home Loan in 3 Steps | 2024

 Get started on the home loan process.
 Start here

-During this stage of the mortgage process, be as patient and responsive to the underwriter’s queries as possible.
+During this final phase home loan approval, be as patient and responsive to the underwriter’s queries as possible.
 The sooner you resolve issues, the more quickly you can be cleared to proceed to closing.

 Many applications sail through with few if any queries.
 But the more complicated your application is, the more issues your underwriter is likely to raise.
 This tends to be the case with applicants who are self-employed, rely a lot on tips and bonuses, or who have a troubled employment history.